 I was being bombarded with questions from colleagues on issues that I had never dealt with before, so they were a godsend for me.

 At the time of the consultation I was not a union member.
 But following the consultation and what it involved, it made me think about it more deeply.

 Community Union resonated with me from day one, due to a personal experience I had with them a few years earlier.

 Back in 2017 my dad, a longstanding Community member, passed away quite suddenly.
 This was an extremely painful time for me and my family, and from the moment Community heard about this, they were unbelievably helpful and compassionate.

 From legal help to financial support, my family and I could not thank them enough.

-Following the support I received from Community at work combined with my Dad’s connection with union, I decided to become more involved with the union, not just as a member but hopefully as a rep too at some point.
+Following the support I received from Community at work, combined with my dad’s connection with the union, I decided to become more involved – not just as a member, but hopefully as a rep too at some point.
 I very much look forward to the future!